Working together doesn't always work out

 Sundry business books claim to have uncovered heretofore hidden secrets to success yet they usually describe idyllic companies that apparently function in alternate dimensions which seem very similar to our own, except that most inhabitants exhibit genuine passion toward their enterprises and always operate in clear, unambiguous bursts of altruistic energy.

-d experiences in the contemporary workplace.
+I’m certainly willing to conditionally suspend my disbelief as I wade through these patently revelatory tomes, but it’s difficult to reconcile their science fictional scenarios with my own observations and experiences in the contemporary workplace.
 Yet case studies of successful business operations invariably provide inspirational glimpse of the possibilities, like a shining high-tech cinematic space opera, or rodent-infested and oversimplified parables.

-ve new worlds of work, as well as the real world that many of us occupy most of the time.
+Here are two new books that examine these brave new worlds of work, as well as the real world that many of us occupy most of the time.

 Great Business Teams: Cracking the Code for Standout Performance.
 Howard M. Guttman.
 Wiley.
 239 pages.

 Teamwork is important, although it usually happens for authoritarian reasons rather than as a function of unselfishness or professionalism.
-Guttman, a management consultant specializing in team building, examines a number of successful and not-so-successful units and seeks to identify consistent threads and reasons for
+Guttman, a management consultant specializing in team building, examines a number of successful and not-so-successful units and seeks to identify consistent threads and reasons for each.

 His findings can generally be expressed by the Tolstoy quote, ''Happy families are all alike; every unhappy family is unhappy in its own way.''
 Successful and dysfunctional work teams appear to behave in a similar fashion: The good ones empower members, share responsibilities and goals, demand accountability and perform pretty much the way you would expect, especially in high-pressure situations.
 The bad ones each have their own ways of screwing up just about any project, as you can imagine or, perhaps, have experienced.

-ral Florida-based firms, including clothing retailer Chico's and Johnson & Johnson-Vision Care.
+Among the companies Guttman examined were several Florida-based firms, including clothing retailer Chico's and Johnson & Johnson-Vision Care.
 Both, fortunately, exemplified good teams, as they confronted and successfully handled several large and small crises.

 Executive Warfare: Pick Your Battles and Live to Get Promoted Another Day.
 David F. D'Alessandro.
 McGraw-Hill.
 265 pages.